ishikag2202/Autism-Predictor/README.md

 ## Project Structure

 ### Key Components
-- app.py: The core of the project.
+- `app.py`: The core of the project.
 It contains the Streamlit UI, form inputs, ML model loading, result display, PDF generation.
-- model/xgb_model.pkl: The trained XGBoost model used to predict autism likelihood based on user inputs.
+- `model/xgb_model.pkl`: The trained XGBoost model used to predict autism likelihood based on user inputs.
-- assets/: Contains images/icons that improve the UI/UX of the Streamlit app.
+- `assets/`: Contains images/icons that improve the UI/UX of the Streamlit app.
-- utils/pdf_generator.py: Handles creation of professional PDF reports summarizing the prediction results.
+- `utils/pdf_generator.py`: Handles creation of professional PDF reports summarizing the prediction results.
-- requirements.txt: Contains all the necessary Python packages to run the project.
+- `requirements.txt`: Contains all the necessary Python packages to run the project.
-- README.md: This file — helps users understand and run the project with ease.
+- `README.md`: This file — helps users understand and run the project with ease.
 ![](img_1.jpg)
 ![](img_2.jpg)
 ![](img_3.jpg)